docxology/EvoJump/paper/README.md

 ## License

 The paper text is licensed under CC BY 4.0.
-The EvoJump software is licensed under MIT.
+The EvoJump software is licensed under Apache License 2.0.

 ## Contact